Goh60H/GameOpenPreAlpha/README.md

 ⚠️ **Note:**

-This game has only been tested on Windows, for it is the operating system I use when developing.
+For now, this game has only been tested on Windows, for it is the operating system I use when developing.

 If a version does not work on any operating system, I kindly request to have an e-mail sent to rpgdevcontact@gmail.com.
 I thank your cooperation in advance.